RTXteam/RTX/README.md

 capabilities.
 All of ARAX's capabilities are exposed through ARAXi.
 Using ARAXi, an analyst can:
-  - define a small *query graph*; query for entities (e.g., proteins, pathways, or diseases) that match the search criteria represented in the query graph;
+  - define a small *query graph*; query for entities (e.g., proteins, pathways, or diseases) that match the search criteria represented in the query graph
   - *expand* a knowledge graph, pulling in concepts that are related to concepts that are already in the knowledge graph
   - *filter* a knowledge graph, eliminating concepts or relationships that do